kbay9/simple_shell/README.md

 ./kshell
 ```

 **kshell** can be invoked both interactively and non-interactively.
-If **shellex** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.
+If **kshell** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```